ASC – Frequently Asked Questions

 What courses do you provide tutorial services for?

-The ASC provides tutorial services for Pre-Algebra, Beginning Algebra, College Algebra: Functions and Models and College Algebra w/Trig, Math Literacy for College Students, Math for Elementary School Teachers, Foundations of College Reading, Analytical Reading, Introduction to Academic Writing I & II, Upper Level ESL Institute courses, Biology I/II, Biological Science I/II, Principles of Inorganic Chemistry, Inorganic Chemistry I/II, Anatomy and Physiology I/II, Microbiology, Non-major Physical Sciences, Respiratory Care and Foods/Nutrition, and Emergency Medical Services Classes, Basic Writing I/II, Composition & Literature I/II and papers in all disciplines.
+The ASC provides tutorial services for Pre-Algebra, Beginning Algebra, College Algebra: Functions and Models and College Algebra w/Trig, Math Literacy for College Students, Math for Elementary School Teachers, Foundations of College Reading, Analytical Reading, Introduction to Academic Writing I & II, Upper Level ESL Institute courses, Biology I/II, Biological Science I/II, Principles of Inorganic Chemistry, Inorganic Chemistry I/II, Anatomy and Physiology I/II, Microbiology, Non-major Physical Sciences, Respiratory Care and Foods/Nutrition, and Emergency Medical Services Classes, Basic Writing I/II, Composition & Literature I/II and papers in all disciplines, Intro Computing Concepts, Computer Programming I/II, IT Essentials, Linux Operating System, Networking I/II/II, Networking Administration, Networking Security, Gui Development, & Computer Architecture.

 Where is the ASC located?

-For Math, Reading and ESL come to the Library – ground floor.
+For Math, Reading, ESL, and Computer Science come to the Library – ground floor.
 The Science Tutorial is located in the Science Building Room 219.
 The Writing Tutorial is located in the Library – ground floor, room G-13.

 Can I drop in or do I need an appointment?